phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### Network Subsystem Tests  system/network
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the network sub-system.

+#### OpenCV Tests  system/opencv
+This is a collection of test profiles having an external dependency on OpenCV

 #### OpenMPI Tests  system/openmpi
 This is a collection of test profiles having an external dependency on OpenMPI